bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 ## Helm charts

-The framework ships a set of Helm charts tailored to different application types:
+A set of Helm charts is shipped, tailored to different application types:

 | Chart name             | Purpose                                       | Kubernetes workload types      |
 |------------------------|-----------------------------------------------|--------------------------------|